 Dr. Danny Welch is exploring how mitochondria – a specialized cell part that generates energy for our bodies – may determine why cancer metastases develop in some patients, but not in others.
 Differences in tumor formation, metastasis location and responses to therapy could be from our mitochondrial DNA.
 With continued success, this research may suggest that a simple blood test can help guide doctors in treating melanoma patients who are susceptible to metastasis and may need more aggressive treatment.

-Another discovery program led by Dr. Welch resulted in his team’s discovery of eight genes that get turned off when cancer cells become metastatic cells – known as metastasis suppressor genes.
-KISS1 gene was discovered in melanoma and the scientists determined that cells expressing KISS1 can complete all of the early steps of the metastatic process but do not form a new metastatic site.
-Continuing
+Another focus for Dr. Welch: His team has also discovered eight genes that may get turned off as cancer cells become metastatic cells – called metastasis suppressor genes.
+KISS1 gene was discovered in melanoma and the scientists determined that the cells expressing KISS1 can complete all of the early steps of the metastatic process but do not form a new metastatic site.
+The Welch lab continues to define the significant parts of the KISS1 gene to develop small anti-metastasis therapeutics that mimic the KISS1 gene’s function and arrest cells in forming a new metastatic lesion.

 For melanoma and other cancers, Dr. Paul Fisher is developing novel therapies that deliver an immune modulator gene he discovered, IL/24, to primary and spreading tumor cells, leaving healthy cells untouched.
 IL/24 causes tumor cells to commit ‘cell suicide’ and among its many anti-cancer properties, it activates the immune system to further fight cancer while sensitizing tumor cells to radiation, chemotherapy and immunotherapy.
 One type of IL/24 gene therapy also includes a gene that fluoresces (lights up) when IL/24 finds and destroys tumor cells for theranostic approach (detection and treatment-monitoring).
 Another therapy combines IL/24 with a patient’s own immune T cells (adoptive cell therapy) to supercharge the T cells to fight cancer more effectively.

 Dr. Helmut Sies, who received funding from NFCR for over 30 years, spent his career studying the role of micronutrients in cancer prevention and specifically focused on carotenoids and flavonoids.
-He discovered that lycopene – a carotenoid and antioxidant found in tomatoes and carrots – can reduce the damaging effects of oxygen produced by our body’s essential metabolic processes and has strong skin cancer prevention effects.
-His research also illustrated how flavonoids (found in cocoa products) can prevent skin damage caused by ultraviolet radiation, improve blood vessel function and reduce cardiovascular risk.
+He discovered that lycopene – a carotenoid and antioxidant found in tomatoes, carrots and other red vegetables and fruits – is the most powerful molecule to quench or reduce the damaging effects of oxygen produced by our body’s essential metabolic processes.
+Lycopene also has strong skin cancer prevention effects.
+His research illustrated how flavonoids (found in cocoa products) can prevent skin damage caused by ultraviolet radiation, improve blood vessel function and reduce cardiovascular risk.